 Sunday through Saturday 7 to 11; Monday through Friday, 11:30 AM to 2 PM; Tuesday through Saturday, 5:30 to 10:00.

 Nearby Metro Stops: McPherson Square, Farragut West

 Frothed cauliflower velouté; halibut; foie-gras-stuffed squab breast atop cabbage; hazelnut soufflé with smooth orange sorbet; meringue slices with pear chutney and maple-pecan pastry.

-Open Monday for breakfast and lunch, Tuesday through Friday for breakfast, lunch, and dinner, Saturday for breakfast and dinner.
+Open Sunday and Monday for breakfast, Tuesday through Saturday for breakfast and dinner.
 Very expensive.